dvarrazzo/replisome/README.rst

 input (decoded as Python objects) and should return a new message, which will be passed to the following filters and eventually to the consumer.
 If a filter returns ``None`` the message is dropped.
-The consumer must be a callable taking a message too; the return value is discarded.
+The consumer must be a callable taking a message too.
+The return value is discarded.

-Only after the consumer has processed a message the server will receive the feedback that the message is consumed.
-If processing is interrupted for any reason (user interruption, network error, Python exception) replication will restart from the point when it was interrupted.
+Only after the consumer has processed a message will the server receive a notification that the message has been consumed.
+If processing is interrupted for any reason (e.g. user interruption, network error, Python exception), then replication will restart from the point where it was interrupted.

 .. __: https://github.com/GambitResearch/replisome/tree/master/replisome